 - The U.S. Postal Service cannot forward USCIS government mail using the USPS Mail Forwarding service.
 If you need to update the mailing address on the Form I-765 after you submit the application to USCIS, please contact your ISO Advisor for more information.

-Checklist of documents to be mailed to USCIS:
+Checklist of documents to be submitted online or mailed to USCIS as part of the STEM OPT Extension application:

 (Please put together your application in the following order.
 Do not staple your documents.)

-- (Optional) To receive a text message and/or email when USCIS accepts your Form I-765, complete Form G-1145, E-Notification of Application/Petition Acceptance.
+- (Optional, but Strongly Recommended) To receive a text message and/or email when USCIS accepts your Form I-765, complete Form G-1145, E-Notification of Application/Petition Acceptance.
 You will also receive a physical receipt notice in the mail.

 - 2 passport photos less than 30 days old